CP2406-2018-2/cp2406-project-jc444304/Spikes/README.md

 ```

 ```
 Find out the most suitable SVG library and how to use it.
+(DEPRECATED).
 ```